Oslo kringle, Kringla or Danish Kringle are some of the many names for this delicious dessert.

-Oslokringle is amazingly easy to make and after a couple of times, you'll have this Scandinavian recipe memorized.
+Oslokringle is amazingly easy to make and after baking it a couple of times, you'll have this Scandinavian recipe memorized.

 1/2 cup soft butter